openbigdatagroup/vivecinema/README.md

     It is an example to demonstrate how to manipulate VR features with balai rendering framework.
 The default (and the only) component is depended on [openvr](https://github.com/ValveSoftware/openvr).

+* HelloVoxel

+    It is a demonstration about volume rendering.
+    Requirement: RGBAF16 render buffer (Graphic Card)

 ## License

 Vive Cinema is distributed under the terms of GPLv3.